-Peer on peer abuse
+Peer on peer/ child on child abuse

 Children can abuse other children.
 This is generally referred to as peer on peer abuse and can take make many forms.
-This can include (but is not limited to) bullying (including cyberbullying); sexual violence and sexual harassment; physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm; sexting and initiating/hazing type violence and rituals.
+This can include (but is not limited to): abuse within intimate partner relationships bullying (including cyberbullying); sexual violence and sexual harassment; physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm; sexting and initiating/hazing type violence and rituals.